 We strolled around the bus station as we waited for the bus.
 Zoigê had something that reminded me of Kangding, maybe because it wasn’t as dull as I had thought.
 It had so many uptown-like stores.
 Maybe I was the first Vietnamese to have been to this town.

 It took us 45 mins on the bus to be at the so-called Ruoergai Wetland National Nature Reserve.
 Because it was rather late, I was worried of the bus going back, I asked some travelers to find out how much time needed for this place.
-It took me 2 hours instead of 1.
+It took me 2 hours instead of 1 like they said.

 It was so cold and windy here (8-9 degrees celsius) despite sunshine, with not many flowers to see.
 If I were here in late July (as my initial plan), flowers would be in full bloom.
 However, I’d never seen so many gesanghua in the wild like in here.

 When I was walking and waiting at the gate, I found out there was no bus back to Ruoergai.
 The taxi driver from Langmusi didn’t accept the bus fare.
-We went back to Ruoergai with 100 yuans.
+We went back to Ruoergai with 100 yuans (25 each).
+From what the driver said, I guessed Langmusi was not so far away.

-Finally, I had a normal rice meal with eggs and tomato soup which cost me only 5 yuans.
+Finally, I had a normal rice meal with eggs and tomato soup which cost me only 5 yuans in a Ruoergai restaurant.